elasmojs/rooster/README.md

 <img src="./web/gale/rooster.png" href="http://icons8.com/" alt="Gale Application Server" width="128"/>

-# Gale JS
+# Gale JS - Application Server
-NOT READY FOR PRODUCTION YET
+Note: NOT READY FOR PRODUCTION YET

 A small footprint, batteries included application server built with Rust.
 Gale JS has out of box Javascript server scripting along with default set of commonly used APIs.
-It is currently just a single executable of about ~6 MB in size with zero dependencies.
+It is currently just a single executable of about ~6 MB for Windows and ~11 MB for Linux with zero dependencies.

 # Announcements
 ## Sep 2020